 What is the second largest country in South America?
 The total area of South America extends to 17,835,252 km² divided across 12 countries.

 Eight South American countries rank among the ten most significant countries in the Americas.
-The 2nd largest country in South America is Argentina, which spans 1,073,234 square miles.
-Argentina has a population of over 45,195,774 people.
+Argentina is the second largest country in South America, covering 1,073,234 square miles and having a population of over 45,195,774 people.

-Paraguay is the 2nd largest country in South America by population.
-Also, its current population is 7,330,888 as of 9 October 2022.
-It ranks 106 in the most significant countries by population.
+Paraguay is the second-largest country in South America by population.
+As of 9 October 2022, its current population was 7,330,888.
+It ranks 106th among the most significant countries by population.

 Argentina- The 2nd Largest Country by Size

-Argentina is a large country that lies in the southern part of South America.
-It ranks eighth in the list of the largest countries in the world and the second largest country in South America, following Brazil.
+Argentina is a large country in the southern part of South America.
+It ranks eighth in the list of the largest countries in the world and is the second largest country in South America, following Brazil.
 It is around one-third the size of the U.S.

 Argentina is bordered by Chile and the Andes Mountains to the west.